 As we grow more accustomed to a digitalized world, digital signage assumes a more significant role for enterprises.
 Workforces distributed across multiple locations benefit from a centrally controlled content distribution platform and old communication tools get replaced by new, smarter technology.
 That’s what digital signage represents – a solution that delivers timely information.

 Airtame focuses on getting the most out of screens and projectors through best in class wireless presentation technology.
 With our platform-agnostic product, users have previously been able to mirror their screens, stream or set up static content.
-As our mission to unlock the power of professional displays develops, both the product and our focus is naturally moving in the direction of digital signage.
+As our mission to unlock the power of professional displays develops, both the product and our focus are naturally moving in the direction of digital signage.
 With newly set up applications, users can integrate the Airtame Homescreen with dashboard services, beautiful backgrounds or simple tools like a world clock, inspiring imagery from Unsplash, Google Slides, and Trello boards.

 In this article, we’re going to explore where digital signage came from, how it has evolved, and what the benefits are.
 Short on time?
 Jump to the chapter you need: